Kanoru01/Kingston-County-House-Price-Prediction-/README.md

 After cleaning the data, examining various correlations, feature engineering, and determining iif the dataset was a good candidate for a Linear Regression, we were able to run a Polynomial regression model and achieve an accuracy rate of 70.7%.

 ## Conclusion
 Complex Model_2 gives us R-squared (testing) score of 0.707.
-From above reports, we can conclude that Polynomial regression for degree=3 is the best solution.
+Therefore, we can conclude that a Polynomial regression model for degree=3 is the best solution.